yicjia/DeepQuantreg/README.md

 * *delta* :	the event indicator, "E" from organize_data().

 ### Values
-get_ci returns the C-index between the predicted quantiles and the observed follow-up time.
+get_ci returns the C-index between the predicted quantiles and the observed event time.

-get_mse returns the MSE between the predicted quantiles and the observed follow-up time.
+get_mse returns the MSE between the predicted quantiles and the observed event time.